 At Manor Croft we are passionate about giving our learners the qualifications, skills and qualities required to be socially mobile.
 This means that irrespective of their background they have the chance to fulfill their potential and progress into their chosen career.
 The focus of our curriculum model is to ensure that each student achieves a broad and rounded exposure to all aspects of learning but with an unrelenting desire to achieve the results they need to succeed.

-As students move into KS4 they will begin to specialise and focus on the subjects, which they feel, will benefit them most as they transition into further education or training.
-This allows for their option subjects to be taught in greater depth and gives them the opportunity to pursue areas of learning which are of particular interest to them.
-The flexibility in our curriculum model allows the school to implement it in a bespoke manner for each pupil.
+As students move into KS4 they will begin to specialise and focus on the subjects, which they feel, will enable them to transition into the most appropriate and ambitious further education or training.
+This allows for their option subjects to be taught in greater depth and provides them with the opportunity to pursue areas of learning which are of most benefit to them.
+Having experienced a broad and highly varied KS3 curriculum, pupils are able to individually tailor their KS4 program of study to align with their strengths, interests and future goals.
 We spend a significant amount of time talking with students, their parents/carers as well as any relevant external support to ensure that the curriculum meets their individual needs.
-Regular Careers Education, Information and Guidance (CEIAG) drop down days and support sessions aid this process.
+Regular Careers Education, Information, Advice and Guidance (CEIAG) drop down days and 1-to-1 guidance sessions aid this process.
 We continue this dialogue and give students the chance to make a further option choice as they move through KS4.

 The curriculum model has been highly successful, the result of which is the exceptional GCSE outcomes the students have achieved in recent years.
-It has also played a significant role in improving attendance to above national levels, lowering persistent absence, lowering fixed term exclusions and reported instances of poor behaviour.
+It has also played a significant role in improving attendance to above national levels, lowering persistence absence, lowering fixed term exclusions and reported instances of poor behaviour.
 It is of great pride that disadvantaged learners at Manor Croft, achieve significantly better than non-disadvantaged students nationally, ensuring they have the opportunity to access higher level learning when they leave.
 It is clear that disadvantaged students are not disadvantaged at Manor Croft.
-The majority of our students now progress into higher level courses with over 65% of our 2017/18 cohort going on to study a level 3 qualification.
-This is a significant improvement in comparison to previous years and demonstrates the impact of our approach.

 The impact of our approach is the outstanding progress made by all our learners.
 It is also demonstrated in all the key measures that confirm that our students leave Manor Croft with the skills and attributes needed to play an active and productive role in their community.
-Our school has now become the school of choice in the local area with numbers on roll increasing rapidly and our Year 7 applications now well above capacity.
-Parents and the community at large have clearly bought in to the school’s ethos, including the curriculum across all key stages.
+Our school has now become the school of choice in the local area with numbers on role increasing rapidly and our Year 7 applications now well above capacity.
+Parents and the community at large have clearly bought in to the school’s ethos including the curriculum, across all key stages.

 For an overview of the curriculum please click on the link to the statutory pages.
 If you have any issues or questions regarding the curriculum please contact Mr Nikoumaram, Vice Principal, on 01924 325230.